karmaniverous/metastructure/README.md

 Instead, Metastructure provides:

 - A unifed config file format.

 - A superchanged Handlebars templating engine.

 - A CLI that intelligently parses your project configuraton and generates WHATEVER MAKES SENSE from your templates.

-The real magic of Metastructure is in the templates, which are NOT limited to Terraform code.
-Need to generate a GitHub Actions workflow based on your project config?
-No problem... just write another template!
+The true magic of Metastructure is in your templates, which really just the code you were going to write anyway... only DRY as a bone and driven by a common config because, at long last, you CAN.

 See the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo for a working example of a Metastructure project!